maueroats/teaching/content/ecs/scratch/quiz-1.md

 2. When Ryder touches the wallet, it disappears.
 (No need to write motion.)

-3. Holding the "g" key makes a sprite move smoothly in the 45 degree direction.
+3. When you holding the "g" key down, the sprite moves smoothly in the 45 degree direction.
+When you are not holding the "g" key, the sprite is not moving.

 4. Hitting the "a" key causes the sprite to face left and move 5 steps.
 Holding the "a" key results in a choppy motion.